 Normally you run away from ghosts, but with Grand Rapids Running Tours, you run towards them.

-Offering more than 70 moving tours, founder and Chief Tour Ambassador Caroline Cook has been encouraging people to “burn while you learn” throughout the nearly 1,500 tours she has personally facilitated since establishing Grand Rapids Running Tours in 2013.
+Offering more than 80 unique moving tours, founder and Chief Tour Ambassador Caroline Cook has been encouraging people to “burn while you learn” throughout the nearly 1,500 tours she has personally facilitated since establishing Grand Rapids Running Tours in 2013.
 Some of her most popular fall tours include:

 - Grand Rapids Most Haunted: visits iconic locations where there have been multiple paranormal sightings and unusual activity while answering the questions: “Did someone suffer a tragic death here?” and “Is this story legend or real?”